andrew/ultimate-awesome/README.md

 - [awesome-system-calls](https://github.com/edigaryev/awesome-system-calls) - A categorized list of system calls used by popular Unix-like operating systems.
 - [awesome-android-selfhosted](https://github.com/Elbullazul/awesome-android-selfhosted) - This a list of known Android apps that work with services that are self-hostable.
 - [awesome-survey-papers](https://github.com/excitingtimes/awesome-survey-papers) - A collection of Survey Papers in Machine Learning.
+- [awesome-banking-tech](https://github.com/gtonic/awesome-banking-tech) - A curated list of banking technologies and resources.
 - [awesome-bayes](https://github.com/hectormz/awesome-bayes) - A curated list of awesome Bayesian statistics blogs and resources.
 - [awesome-deep-learning](https://github.com/HI-AGI/awesome-deep-learning) - 深度学习资料.
 - [awesome-web-frontend](https://github.com/huogerac/awesome-web-frontend) - A curated list of awesome web frontend related resources 😎.